 A languid scene and calm atmosphere greeted me at Eastbourne, west of the pier by the sailing club in the morning.
-The beach is shingle and steep like others on this piece of coastline, but walking down to the sea is quite straightforward.
+The beach is made of shingle and steep like others on this piece of coastline, but walking down to the sea is quite straightforward.
 The town attracts visitors from far and wide, but the beach was peaceful on this visit, as Angela espoused the isolation and the appeal of the coast generally, compared to her inland Leicester origins.

 The attraction of the sea and coast for Angela.